draftysumo/Amethyst-Music/README.md

 Any distribution, reproduction, or other use is prohibited without express written permission.

 # Legal Disclaimer
-This project has been created while learning & learning is the main intention.
+This project was created for educational purposes, and learning is the primary intention.

-This project is not sponsored or affiliated with, funded, authorized, endorsed by any content provider.
+This project is not sponsored, affiliated with, funded, authorized, or endorsed by any content provider.

-Any Song, content, trademark used in this app are intellectual property of their respective owners.
+Any songs, content, or trademarks used in this app are the intellectual property of their respective owners.

-Harmony music is not responsible for any infringement of copyright or other intellectual property rights that may result from the use of the songs and other content available through this app.
+Harmony Music 2.0 is not responsible for any infringement of copyright or other intellectual property rights that may occur through the use of songs or content accessed via this app.

-This Software is released "as-is", without any warranty, responsibility or liability.
+This software is provided "as-is", without any warranty, responsibility, or liability.

-In no event shall the Author of this Software be liable for any special, consequential, incidental or indirect damages whatsoever (including, without limitation, any other pecuniary loss) arising out of the use of inability to use this product, even if Author of this Sotware is aware of the possibility of such damages and known defect.
+In no event shall the author of this software be liable for any special, consequential, incidental, or indirect damages whatsoever (including, without limitation, any financial loss) arising out of the use or inability to use this product, even if the author has been advised of the possibility of such damages or known defects.

 # Special Thanks
-- anandnet - Inspiration & original UI design.
+- anandnet - Inspiration & original UI design (https://github.com/anandnet/Harmony-Music)
-- Fast4X - Inspiration Via amazing app RiMusic (https://github.com/fast4x/RiMusic)
+- Fast4X - Inspiration via the amazing app RiMusic (https://github.com/fast4x/RiMusic)